Wesleyan-Media-Project/automatic-speech-recognition/README.md

    - Under the "Keys" tab, click "Add Key" and choose "JSON".
      This will download a JSON key file.

-- For more information about setting up Google Cloud credentials for ASR, you can go to [this page](https://cloud.google.com/speech-to-text/docs/before-you-begin).
+- For more information about setting up Google Cloud credentials for ASR, you can go to [Google's ASR documentation](https://cloud.google.com/speech-to-text/docs/before-you-begin).

-### Install Dependencies
+### 2.2 Install Dependencies

-We recommend creating and activating a virtual python environment before running the .py scripts:
+We recommend creating and activating a Python virtual environment before running the .py scripts:

 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```

-Deactive the environment with this command:
+If you want to stop the virtual environment at some point, you can deactivate it:

 ```bash
 deactivate